iifl-logo

 INFORMATION OTHER THAN THE FINANCIAL STATEMENTS AND AUDITORS REPORT THEREON

-The Banks Board of Directors is responsible for the other information.
-The other information comprises the information in the Directors Report and Annual Report but does not include the financial statements and our Auditors report thereon.
-The Directors Report and Annual Report is expected to be made available to us after the date of this auditors report.
+• The Banks Board of Directors is responsible for the other information.
+The other information comprises the Directors Report including annexures to the Directors report and the Basel ll Disclosures under New Capital Adequacy Framework (Basel ll Disclosures) included in the Annual report but does not include the financial statements and our auditors report thereon.

-In preparing the financial statements, the Board of Directors is responsible for assessing the Banks ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management and Board of Directors are responsible for assessing the Banks ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intend to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.

-Those Board of Directors are also responsible for overseeing the Banks financial reporting process.
+The Banks Board of Directors is also responsible for overseeing the Banks financial reporting process.

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also: